fhmjones/dashboards-envr300/README.md

 Goals: Demonstrate various contributors to a complete signal.
 Currently, the procedure involves a sine wave, linear trend and random noise.
 Each can be enabled or disabled.
 Length of the sinewave can be adjusted from 1 to 10 cycles.

-**Current status**: as of Oct 7th this is the first demo to have been made to within Voila using the `plotly` library's "figure widget" method.
-It needs the figure plot size to be constrained, and then discussion about what exactly instructors want this dashboard to show.
+**Current status**: as of Oct 7th this is the first demo to have been made to work within Voila using the `plotly` library's "figure widget" method.
+We need to discuss what exactly instructors want this dashboard to show andwhat we can do to make so students can use it constructively.